svnig7/reelnn-backend/README.md

 ## ✨ Features

 IMPORTANT - This project is in active development.
 Bugs and glitches are expected.
-Join [reelnnUpdates](https://t.me/reelnnUpdates) for future updates
+Join [reelnnUpdates](https://t.me/reelnnUpdates) for future updates.

 See all features -> [reelnn](https://github.com/rafsanbasunia/reelnn)

 ## 🔧 Configuration